 I just found your website.
 I'm coming from a Lumadoodle that I damaged when I moved to a new apartment.
 Is there a reason why your lights cost more?
 Like can you show me actual data?

-First, I just want to say that if you are looking to make a more appropriate comparison, I’d compare MediaLight to the brand new LX1 Bias Lighting.
-LX1 is a separate brand that was created by the same MediaLight team.
+So, if you are looking to make a more appropriate comparison, I’d compare MediaLight to the brand new LX1 Bias Lighting from the same MediaLight team.

 It goes without saying, but we are not at all associated with Lumadoodle, Govee, Antec, Zabiki or anybody else..
 However, what follows avoids opinion and focuses on spectrophotometric data and physical design.